Recovery after training: The best supplements

 Biological necessity of regeneration

-Muscle strengthening and performance improvement don't occur during training, but rather in the recovery phase afterward.
-Several processes occur in parallel during regeneration:
+The strengthening of muscles and improvement of performance does not occur during training, but in the recovery phase afterwards.
+Various processes run in parallel during regeneration:

 1. Muscle repair and growth: The damaged muscle fibers are repaired and strengthened – this leads to muscle growth (hypertrophy)